 My therapeutic approach

-Read below for specific details on my practice:
+Read below for more details on my approach:

 Children, teen, or adult – people have so much knowledge about healing and growth, just through living our unique lives.
 I centre and draw out that knowledge in my therapy sessions by asking questions about your lived experience, and encouraging my clients to take the lead on exploring the art supplies available to them.